 Since the July sun can be scorching hot, be sure to have some fun water activities that will keep both kids and adults cool.
 Turn on the sprinkler, prepare water balloons, or set up a DIY slip n’ slide.
 If you have a pool or your yard is on the shore of a lake or ocean, blow up the inflatable water toys so guests can use them in a snap.

 Dehydration is a real concern on a hot day, particularly if your guests will be drinking alcoholic beverages and participating in backyard sports.
-Keep your guests safe and healthy by stocking plenty of coolers with ice, bottled water, and soft drinks.
+Keep your guests safe and healthy at your 4th of July party by stocking plenty of coolers with ice, bottled water, and soft drinks.

-No Independence Day bash is complete without festive red, white, and blue decorations.
+No 4th of July party is complete without festive red, white, and blue decorations.
 Head to your local dollar store to grab a handful of American flags, balloons, flower bouquets, and festive place settings.
 To give your guests a fun keepsake, set up a photo booth with Independence Day photo props and put all the snaps in a shared album so they can relive the day years later.

 Food is an easy way to incorporate signature holiday colors into your party.
 Assemble a festive fruit tray with blueberries, strawberries, and white flesh nectarines for a sweet and colorful side dish.
 Charcuterie boards can also follow an Independence Day themed with white cheeses, red and blue-colored jams, and even American flag toothpicks.
 Don’t forget to incorporate festive drinks and cocktails for the adults.